Next Steps Spring

 Sign Up for Orientation

-We encourage all new students to attend the Welcome Trojans orientation program.
-Welcome Trojans connects new students and their families to the campus community through an inclusive experience that enriches their transition into the university and the Trojan Family.
+We encourage all new students to participate in the Welcome Trojans hybrid orientation program.
+Welcome Trojans connects new students and their families to the campus community through an inclusive online and in-person experience that enriches their transition into the university and the Trojan Family.

-Invitations to Welcome Trojans orientation will be emailed beginning in April to all first-year and transfer students who have submitted their Admit Reply Form.
+Invitations to Welcome Trojans orientation will be emailed beginning in April to all incoming first-year and transfer students who have submitted their Enrollment Commitment.
 Reservations are required and students will have the ability to include a guest when they register.
 For more information, please refer to the Orientation website.

 Note for all new international students:

-You’ll be required to complete Immigration Status Verification (ISV) with the Office of International Services (OIS) upon your arrival for the spring 2025 term.
+You will be required to complete Immigration Status Verification (ISV) with the Office of International Services (OIS) upon your arrival for the spring 2027 term.

-To see how your previous college coursework may transfer to USC, and to plan any upcoming coursework for the fall semester, we also encourage you view our Transfer Credit Resources page.
+To see how your previous college coursework may transfer to USC, we also encourage you to view our Transfer Credit Resources page.

 Transcripts